dortania/OpenCore-Install-Guide/config-HEDT/broadwell-e.md

 * **KeyMergeThreshold**: `2`
    * The length of time that a key will be registered before resetting, for best results use `2` milliseconds
 * **KeySupport**: `YES`
-   * Enables OpenCore's built in key support and **required for boot picker selection**, do not use with AppleUsbKbDxe.efi
+   * Enables OpenCore's built in key support and **required for boot picker selection**, do not use with OpenUsbKbDxe.efi
 * **KeySupportMode**: `Auto`
    * Keyboard translation for OpenCore
 * **KeySwap**: `NO`